SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 std::string res_time_file = "./results/res_time.csv";
 ```

 The `kw_freq_file` string holds the path to the keyword-frequency file generated by the [`db_util.py`](./db_util.py) script.
 The files is stored in the working directory.
-Other three files stores the actual queries, result ids, and timing information for each queries, respectively.
+The other three files store the actual queries, result ids, and timing information for each query, respectively.
 These are overwritten each time the `sse_search` is executed.

 ```C++
 unsigned int n_iterations = 1000;//Number of text vectors to search
 ```

-The value of `n_iterations` to the desired number of searches using random test vectors.
+Set the value of `n_iterations` to the desired number of searches using random test vectors.

 ```C++
 unsigned int n_q_kw = 2;//Number of keywords in a query to search for
 ```

-Change the value of `n_q_kw` to desired number of keywords in the randomly generated queries.
+Set the value of `n_q_kw` to the desired number of keywords in the randomly generated queries.

 ---